|

 versions of the first seven Beatles LPs for Christmas, 2024?
 (Six, really,

-the re-releases ($300 per box), never mind that they probably owned the
+the re-cycled vinyl ($300 per box!), never mind that they probably already

 albums in multiple forms.
-It’s guaranteed massive profit, cashing in on
+It’s a guaranteed greenback gusher, cashing in on

-“completist” mentality, and, to a less extent, recent generations who
+“completist” mentality (read: obsessive-compulsive disorder) and, to a less extent, recent generations who

 consider LP’s to be “cool.”